-In 2009, Tiana from “The Princess and the Frog” was welcomed for the first time to the Magic Kingdom in a special ceremony in front of Cinderella Castle, though her coronation took place in 2010 at the historic New York Palace Hotel.
+In 2009, Tiana from “The Princess and the Frog” was welcomed for the first time to the Magic Kingdom in a special ceremony in front of Cinderella Castle.
+However, her coronation took place in 2010 at the historic New York Palace Hotel.

-Merida has been meeting and greeting with Walt Disney World guests (along with her three special bear cub friends) since May 2012.
+Merida has been meeting and greeting Walt Disney World Guests (along with her three special bear cub friends) since May 2012.

 Video: Merida meet-and-greet at the Magic Kingdom